 Americans with Disabilities Act (ADA) – Federal law requiring accommodations for people with disabilities in the community and workplace.

-Autism – A developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before the age of three, that adversely affects an individual’s educational performance.
+Autism Spectrum Disorder (ASD) – A developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before the age of three, that adversely affects an individual’s educational performance.
 Other characteristics associated with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.
-Children with Pervasive Developmental Disorders (PDD) or autism vary widely in abilities, intelligence and behaviors.
+Children with ASD vary widely in abilities, intelligence, and behaviors.

 Behavior Disorder (BD) – A disability with one or more behavioral characteristics that are: 1) exhibited at either a much higher or much lower rate than is appropriate for one’s age; 2) documented as occurring over an extensive period of time in different environmental settings within the school and community; and 3) interfering consistently with the student’s educational performance and is not the result of intellectual, sensory, cultural or health factors that have not received appropriate attention.

-Continuum of Service – The range of supports and services that must be provided by a school district that allow students with disabilities to be provided a free appropriate public education.
+Continuum of Services – The range of supports and services that must be provided by a school district that allows students with disabilities to be provided a free appropriate public education.

 Due Process – A procedure guaranteed by federal law, for resolving disputes regarding special education services.

-Early Childhood Special Education (ECSE) – Special education and related services provided to children from birth to age 5.
+Early Intervention Program – Special education and related services provided to children from birth to age 5.

-Functional Behavior Assessment (FBA) – A process of attempting to understand the purpose, motivation and correlates of a problem behavior.
-The result of the process is the development of an appropriate behavior support and management plan.
+Functional Behavior Assessment (FBA) – A process of attempting to understand the purpose, motivation, and correlates of problem behavior.
+The result of the process is the development of appropriate behavior support and management plan.

 Individualized Education Program (IEP) – The annually written record of an eligible individual’s special education and related services.
 The IEP describes the unique educational needs of the student and the manner in which those educational needs will be met.